SchweizerischeBundesbahnen/scion-toolkit/docs/site/scion-toolkit.md

   Provides cryptographic functions.

 - [**Observable**][link-tool-observable]\
-  Provides RxJS Observables for observing the size or DOM mutations of an HTML element.
+  Provides RxJS observables to observe various aspects of an HTML element, such as size, position, and mutations.

 - [**Operators**][link-tool-operators]\
   Provides a set of useful RxJS operators.